KlimDos/check-process-remotely/readme.md

 ### based on sshpass - the tool which helps to authorize using emulation of password input

-* server-ip - files with the list of server to check (provide using /n for each entry) *
+* server-ip - files with the list of servers to check (provide using /n for each entry) *
 *